 Question 33: Do you have views on how the assessment of need for traveller sites should be approached, in order to determine whether a local planning authority should undertake a Green Belt review?
 This is one type of housing need which may be relevant.
 See response to Q30 above, as the issue of travellers requirements is not necessarily limited to green belt sites.

 Question 34: Do you agree with our proposed approach to the affordable housing tenure mix?
 Policies on affordable housing requirements should be consistent for brownfield and greenfield sites and should reflect assessments of housing requirements.
 Separate targets should be set for the provision of different types of sub-market housing, such as social rented housing, and should also include appropriate types of housing in terms of built form and housing size, reflecting the fact that it can be more appropriate to provide family size housing at relatively low densities in suburban locations.

-Question 35: Should the 50 per cent target apply to all Green Belt areas (including previously developed land in the Green Belt), or should the Government or local planning authorities be able to set lower targets in low land value areas?
+Specialist older people’s housing is better located in central urban areas with good access to local facilities and requires a separate affordable housing targeT.Question 35: Should the 50 per cent target apply to all Green Belt areas (including previously developed land in the Green Belt), or should the Government or local planning authorities be able to set lower targets in low land value areas?
 Application of targets need to reflect both housing requirements and the specific characteristics of a specific site.

 Question 36: Do you agree with the proposed approach to securing benefits for nature and public access to green space where Green Belt release occurs?
 YES